Leftist wins Honduran presidential vote after rival concedes

 When López contracted COVID-19, she wasn’t able to work for two months.
 In that time she sold her bed, her refrigerator, television and cellphone so she could buy food and diapers for her children, ages 3 and 6.

-Her 6-year-old has been out of school for more than a year.
-Initially, it was the pandemic, but then it was the cost of getting him there.
-She said he’s smart and she wants him to resume her studies, but for now it works better to pay the babysitter to keep an eye on both kids.

-López is hopeful that if Castro becomes president she will bring with her a better understanding of what it takes to raise a family.
+López is hopeful that when Castro becomes president she will bring with her a better understanding of what it takes to raise a family.

 “Hopefully there will be a change by having a woman,” López said.
 “She has children and everything.”